tomizechsterson/CharGen/CharGen.Storyteller/Fixtures/DD35RaceClassAlignment.md

-# D&D 3.5 Races and Classes
+# D&D 3.5 Races, Classes, Alignments

 ## ClassesAvailable
 ### The classes availble should be {returnValue}